Good for Novice Owners:

 - Average Lifespan: 10-12 years

-Doberman Mix Breed Profile
+Doberman Mix Dog Breed Information

 A Doberman Mix is a cross between a Doberman Pinscher and another dog breed.
 Because a mixed-breed dog can inherit any combination of traits from one or both of their parents, it’s important to ask the breeder about the other dog breed in the mix.